Nirai2305/test-github-collector/nginx.md

 This module helps configuring the nginx.conf to use different variables to customize the traces that can be sent to Discovery service.
-See here for a full list of [nginx-directives](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#nginx-directives) configurations which can be set in the nginx config and used to explitly give some trace parameter values.
+See here for a full list of [nginx-directives](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#nginx-directives) configurations which can be set in the nginx config and used to explitly give some trace parameter values. opentelemetry_attribute

+The datasource name of the APIs collected through this integration will be named after the env OTEL_SERVICE_NAME from the nginx deployment or the service name from the otel-nginx.toml.

+Or this module will support a custom trace attribute [opentelemetry_attribute](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#opentelemetry_attribute) which can be used to set datasource name via `ibm-api-discovery-datasource.name`

 Below is an example of nginx config when using this module